Cellular Components of the Immune System

 • Gamma-delta TCR: Composed of TCR gamma and delta chains; present on a minor population of T cells

-Genes that encode the TCR, like Ig genes, are rearranged, resulting in defined specificity and affinity for antigen.
-Most T cells (those with an alpha-beta TCR) recognize antigen-derived peptide displayed along with the MHC molecule of an antigen-presenting cell.
-T cells with gamma-delta TCR recognize protein antigen directly or recognize lipid antigen displayed by an MHC-like molecule called CD1.
-The number of T-cell specificities is almost limitless.
+Genes that encode the TCR, similar to Ig genes, are rearranged, resulting in defined specificity and affinity for antigen (13).
+Most T cells (those with an alpha-beta TCR) recognize antigen-derived peptides displayed along with the MHC molecule of an antigen-presenting cell.
+T cells with gamma-delta TCR can recognize protein antigens directly or recognize lipid antigens displayed by an MHC-like molecule called CD1.
+Consequently, the number of T-cell specificities is almost limitless.

-For alpha-beta T cells to be activated, the TCR must engage with antigen-MHC (see figure Two-Signal Model for T-cell Activation).
-Costimulatory accessory molecules must also interact (eg, CD28 on the T cell interacts with CD80 and CD86 on the antigen-presenting cell); otherwise, the T cell exposed to antigen becomes anergic or dies by apoptosis.
-Some accessory molecules (eg, CTLA-4 [cytotoxic T-lymphocyte antigen 4] on the T cell, which also interacts with CD80 and CD86 on the antigen-presenting cell, PD-1 [programmed cell death protein 1] on the T cell, which interacts with PD-L1 [programmed cell death protein ligand 1] on the antigen-presenting cell) inhibit previously activated T cells and thus dampen the immune response.
+For alpha-beta T cells to be activated, the TCR must engage with antigen-MHC (see figure ).
+Costimulatory accessory molecules must also interact (eg, CD28 on the T cell interacts with CD80 and CD86 on the antigen-presenting cell); otherwise, the T cell exposed to antigen becomes anergic or dies by apoptosis (14, 15).
+Some accessory molecules (eg, CTLA-4 [cytotoxic T-lymphocyte antigen 4] and PD-1 [programmed cell death protein 1]) on the T cell, interact with ligands on antigen-presenting cells (CD80/CD86 and PD-L1, respectively) to inhibit previously activated T cells and thus dampen the immune response.

-Molecules such as CTLA-4 and PD-1, and their ligands, are termed checkpoint molecules because they signal that the T cell needs to be restrained from continuing its activity.
+Molecules such as CTLA-4 and PD-1 and their ligands, are termed checkpoint molecules because they denote that the T cell needs to be restrained from continuing its activity (16).
 Cancer cells that express checkpoint molecules may thus be protected from the immune system by restraining the activity of tumor-specific T cells.

-Monoclonal antibodies that target checkpoint molecules on either T cells or on tumor cells (termed checkpoint inhibitors, see table Some Immunotherapeutic Agents in Clinical Use) are used to prevent downregulation of antitumor immune responses and effectively treat some heretofore resistant cancers and boost the antitumor response.
-However, because checkpoint molecules are also involved in preventing other types of immune response (such as self-directed autoimmune reactions), checkpoint inhibitors can permit severe immune-related inflammatory and autoimmune reactions to occur (both systemic and organ specific) or exacerbate autoimmune disorders.
+Monoclonal antibodies that target checkpoint molecules on either T cells or on tumor cells (termed checkpoint inhibitors, see table ) are used to prevent downregulation of antitumor immune responses and effectively treat some cancers and boost the antitumor response.
+However, because checkpoint molecules are also involved in preventing other types of immune response (such as self-directed autoimmune reactions), checkpoint inhibitors can permit severe immune-related inflammatory and autoimmune reactions to occur (both systemic and organ specific) or exacerbate autoimmune disorders (17, 18).

-Polymorphisms in the CTLA-4 gene are associated with certain autoimmune disorders, including Graves disease and type 1 diabetes mellitus.
+Polymorphisms in the CTLA-4 gene are associated with certain autoimmune disorders, including multiple sclerosis, Graves disease, and type 1 diabetes mellitus.

 The alpha (α) and beta (β) chains of the T-cell receptor (TCR) bind to antigen (Ag)–major histocompatibility complex (MHC) on an antigen-presenting cell (APC), and CD4 or CD8 interacts with the MHC.
-Both actions stimulate the T cell (first signal) through the accessory CD3 chains.
-However, without a second (coactivation) signal, the T cell is anergic or tolerant.
+Both interactions stimulate the T cell (first signal) through the accessory CD3 chains.
+However, without coactivation (second signal), the T cell is deemed anergic or tolerant.

-Helper T (Th) cells are usually CD4 but may be CD8.
-They differentiate from Th0 cells into one of the following:
+Helper T (Th) cells primarily express CD4+ but may rarely express CD8+.
+They differentiate from Th0 (undifferentiated T helper) cells into one of the following subtypes:

-• Th1 cells: In general, Th1 cells promote cell-mediated immunity via cytotoxic T cells and macrophages and are thus particularly involved in defense against intracellular pathogens (eg, viruses).
-They can also promote the production of some antibody classes.
+• Th1 cells: In general, Th1 cells promote cell-mediated immunity via cytotoxic T cells and macrophages and are thus particularly involved in defense against intracellular pathogens (eg, viruses) or cancer cells.
+They can also promote the production of some antibody classes (eg, subclasses of IgG such as IgG2 and IgG3).

-• Th2 cells: Th2 cells are particularly adept at promoting antibody production by B cells (humoral immunity) and thus are particularly involved in directing responses aimed at extracellular pathogens (eg, bacteria, parasites).
+• Th2 cells: Th2 cells are particularly adept at promoting antibody production by B cells (humoral immunity) and are thus particularly involved in directing responses aimed at extracellular pathogens (eg, bacteria, fungi, parasites); they are also responsible for allergic inflammation and the production of IgE (19).

-Each cell type secretes several cytokines (see table Functions of T Cells).
+Each cell type secretes several cytokines (see table ).
 Different patterns of cytokine production identify other Th-cell functional phenotypes.
 Depending on the stimulating pathogen, Th1 and Th2 cells can, to a certain extent, downregulate each other's activity, leading to dominance of a Th1 or a Th2 response.

 Any T cells that can recognize peptides derived from self antigens are normally eliminated during T cell development in the thymus.
-If such T cells are not deleted, they can potentially develop into autoimmune Th1, Th2, or Th17 cells that may drive development of autoimmune disease.
+If such T cells are not deleted, they can potentially develop into autoimmune Th1, Th2, Th9, Th17, or Th22 cells that may drive the development of autoimmune disease.

 Table